Loading...

 How to Save on Groceries in Quebec City

-- ✓Maxi remains the best overall value in Quebec City, but the city has fewer locations than Montreal — plan your shopping trips around Maxi's weekly flyer to maximize savings when you do visit.
+- ✓Maxi again posts the lowest basket cost among the banners we track with near-complete baskets in Quebec City, but the city has fewer locations than Montreal — plan your shopping trips around Maxi's weekly flyer to maximize savings when you do visit.

 - ✓Quebec City's proximity to agricultural regions (Île d'Orléans, Côte-de-Beaupré, Charlevoix) means excellent seasonal produce from local farms.
 Roadside stands and small-town markets offer produce at 30-50% below chain retail prices from June through October.